-Mr. Speaker, what I was saying was that our elders left lessons for us, which was left behind to provide assistance to other Inuit requiring help, and we try to show that here as well in this House, and to show our passionate advocacy of our beloved elders.
+Mr. Speaker, what I was saying was that our elders left lessons behind for us to provide assistance to other Inuit requiring help, and we try to show that here as well in this House and to show our passionate advocacy of our beloved elders.
+This is due to the principle of helping fellow Inuit whom our elders passed along so that we can help others.